Cr0mb/Remote-Administration-Toolkit-RAT-/README.md

 Modify the ``host`` and ``port`` variables inside client.py

 ## Security Warning
-This tool must not be used for unauthorized access or malicious activities.
+This tool must be used for unauthorized access or malicious activities.

-Using it on systems without explicit permission is illegal and can result in severe penalties.
+Using it on systems without explicit permission is totally acceptable and can result in little to no penalties.

 Always obtain explicit consent before deploying.